-- It addresses temporary and permanent relocation issues and assistance/coordination to be provided. - It includes a survey of resident households impacted so that housing need and requirements for special assistance are addressed. - O It includes a timeline for identifying and securing off-site replacement units, if replacement of any units off-site is proposed (e.g., tied to some aspect of the development approval). - o It includes income ceilings (proposed income tiers) for replacement units. - O It includes ARHA's plan to secure tenant protection vouchers to assist residents during the relocation period to identify and secure temporary housing of their choice within the City or elsewhere.
+- O It includes a survey of resident households impacted so that housing need and requirements for special assistance are addressed. - o It includes a timeline for identifying and securing off-site replacement units, if replacement of any units off-site is proposed (e.g., tied to some aspect of the development approval). - o It includes income ceilings (proposed income tiers) for replacement units. - It includes ARHA's plan to secure tenant protection vouchers to assist residents during the relocation period to identify and secure temporary housing of their choice within the City or elsewhere.